MikeSWang/Triumvirate/README.md

 > https://triumvirate.readthedocs.io/en/latest/installation.html#cuda-support)
 > page in the documentation for more details.

+> [!IMPORTANT]
+> If enabling HDF5 format support, ensure the HDF5 library is available for
+> linking.
+If your HDF5 library is MPI-enabled, ensure your compiler is
+> compatible, or switch to a non-parallel HDF5 library.

 > [!TIP]
 > Pass option ``-j[N] -O`` to `make` to run multiple concurrent jobs
 > for parallel building (optional parameter ``N`` is the number of